 Now, we use condition \eqref{con-RH1} to update the shock function in the following way: Solve the equation for $x_1$:

 by the implicit function theorem to obtain $x_1 = \ts(y_2,y_3)$.
 Set $\gd \ts:= \ts - s_0$.
 Define a map $\ft$ on $\mathcal{K} $ by

-We will show the assumptions in Lemma \ref{lem-linear} hold and establish required uniform estimates for applying the Banach fixed-point theorem to ensure the existence of a fixed point of map $\ft$ in \S \ref{sec-6} to conclude the proof of Theorem \ref{thm-main}.
+We will show that the assumptions in Theorem \ref{lem-linear} hold and establish the required uniform estimates for applying the Banach fixed-point theorem to ensure the existence of a fixed point of map $\ft$ in \S \ref{sec-6} to conclude the proof of Theorem \ref{thm-main}.